Austro-Turkish War (1788–1791)

-The Austro-Turkish War was fought in 1788–1791 between the Habsburg monarchy and the Ottoman Empire, concomitantly with the Russo-Turkish War (1787–1792), Russo-Swedish War (1788–1790) and Theatre War.
-It is sometimes referred to as the Habsburg–Ottoman War or the Austro-Ottoman War.
+The Austro-Turkish War, also known as the Habsburg–Ottoman War, was fought from 1788 to 1791, between the Habsburg monarchy and the Ottoman Empire.
+During the conflict, Habsburg armies succeeded in taking Belgrade (1789) and liberating much of central Serbia, also capturing several forts in central Croatia and in the Pounje region of the Ottoman Bosnia.
+Much of those gains were lost in the later stages of the war, that ended by the Treaty of Sistova (1791), with minor territorial changes in favor of the Habsburg side.
+The war was fought concomitantly with the Russo-Turkish War (1787–1792).

 War aims

-The war began as a Russian-Turkish conflict.
+The war began soon after the breakout of the Russian-Turkish conflict.
 The Russian Empire, headed by Catherine the Great, had been involved in previous wars of conquest against the Ottomans, and the two nations were openly hostile.
 In August 1787, after "numerous Russian provocations" according to Hochedlinger, the Ottoman Empire declared war on the Russians.
 The Austrian Emperor Joseph II had concluded an alliance with the Russians in 1781, which (Hochedlinger) "obliged [him] to assist the Russians with his full might ...
 Vienna felt that it had to act promptly so as not to annoy the [Empress].
-What Joseph had to make sure this time was that Austria did not come away empty-handed again, as over the Crimea in 1783–84."
+What Joseph had to make sure this time was that Austria did not come away empty-handed again, as over the Crimea in 1783–84".